forio/flow.js/documentation/operations-overview/index.html.md

 	* Use a [`data-f-on-event` attribute](../generated/dom/attributes/events/default-event-attr/), for example `data-f-on-click`.
 * Call multiple operations at once?
 	* Use the `|` (pipe) character to chain operations.
 Operations are called serially, in the order listed.
+* Call an operation each time a model variable changes?
+	* Bind the variable, use the [Variables Channel](../generated/channels/variables-channel/) to subscribe to the variable, and then call the operation in the callback function for the subscription.
+See details in the [How To example](../../how_to/variable_operation/).

 ####Learn More